 SEAC brochures are available at all schools, agencies, and board offices.
-SEAC brochure includes contact numbers of the various associations.
-As well, this information is provided to interested parents/guardians and community members as requested.
+The SEAC Flyer includes contact numbers of the various associations.
+As well, this information is provided to interested parent(s)/guardian(s)s and community members as requested.
 SEAC info can also be found at the York Catholic District School Board website.